 A warning to do something to ease your pain and lower the stress in your life, before you get sick.

-We have had so much rain in Kangaroo Valley, I’m sure I saw webbing starting to grow between Tess and Felix’s toes.
+We have had so much rain lately, I’m sure I saw webbing starting to grow between Felix’s (my Blue Heeler) toes.

 The river is running high, and racing by so fast that you can get swept away downstream before you have time to ask yourself ‘What was I thinking, jumping in there?’ and grab hold of a tree to save yourself.

 Like fast-moving currents, we get so busy just living life day-to-day that emotions can sometimes catch us by surprise.
 If we don’t give ourselves time to deal with those emotions, especially the negative and stressful emotions, we may become ill.